jordanprescott/shiv_capstone/depth_map/wjstuff/demo_3/README.md

-# Second demo install tutorial
+# Third demo install tutorial

 ![Project Diagram](demo2.png)

-Working of Demo2 (running at ~300ms per frame on my mac CPU only)
+Working of Demo3 (running at ~300ms per frame on my mac CPU only/10FPS on GPU computer)

+*New feature: WIP tracking*

 The openCV webcam thing has **4 windows**:
 1) shows webcam with YOLO boxes and SAM